-The Mailing Preference Service is a free service that can prevent your name is added to junk mail lists.
+The Mailing Preference Service is a free service that can prevent your name is added to junk mail databases.
 You can also use the service to register a previous occupants' name at your current address.

+Despite the scheme's shortcomings you should register.
+You can do so online, via mpsonline.org.uk or by phoning 0845 703 4599 (note this is an 'automated registration line' - be prepared to chat with a computer).
 The Mailing Preference Service does have an e-mail address (email@example.com) but it's no longer possible to request an opt-out form via e-mail.
 Which probably is my fault.

 Many guides to stopping junk mail claim that registering with the Mailing Preference Service will reduce personally addressed junk mail by “